• Skip to main content

 In the discussion above I emphasize the role of adaptive case management in the fulfillment of many types of service requests, especially those commonly handled using knowledge work.
 This same adaptive approach is applicable to many disciplines within service management.
 Problem management, strategy generation and service design are perhaps the most obvious examples.
 As this subject has been discussed for many years now and is largely beaten to death, I will not belabor it here.

-In addition to the adaptive aspect of work in service management, we also Provider/consumer interaction is at the heart of servicesneed to think about the impact of psychology and human interaction on the success of the process activities.
+In addition to the adaptive aspect of work in service management, we also need to think about the impact of psychology and human interaction on the success of the process activities.
 While a process might specify what work you do, how you execute that work has a profound effect on its result.
 How you do the work is not only a matter of how you interact with your colleagues.
 It is also a matter of your internal motivations and your psychological state.
 This is especially true in service delivery, where the interaction between provider and consumer is at the heart of the activity.

 I think there are four key aspects of human interaction that facilitate agility: inquisitiveness, respect, trust and empathy.
 Respect and trust are certainly related.
 You can hardly respect someone you do not trust, and vice-versa.
 These, in turn, facilitate empathy, the ability to feel and identify with the emotional state of another person, from the same perspective as that person.
 Perhaps we are talking of the broader realm of emotional intelligence, although the latter term carries with it a lot of baggage that might not be desirable to carry in this context.
 Similarly, one might be tempted to speak of mindfulness, although this trait is often considered to refer to self-awareness, more than interactions with others.